 Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in brokerage, securities trading, investment banking, investment advisory, and related financial services.
 We provide securities brokerage services, including the sale of equities, mutual funds, fixed income products, insurance, and banking products to our clients.
-We are a wholly-owned subsidiary of Stifel Financial Corp. (the "Parent").
-We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA"), and National Futures Association ("NFA").
-Through our membership in the NFA, we are regulated by the Commodity Futures Trading Commission.
+We are a whollyowned subsidiary of Stifel Financial Corp. (the "Parent").
+We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA").
+We are an introducing broker registered with the Commodity Futures Trading Commission and a member of the National Futures Association.